-You may notice that we broke down our 3-7 age group into two groups.
-We have noticed a difference in the level and maturity in many of our students starting at Fifth grade.
-By breaking into two groups, our instructors will be able to adjust the classes to better suit our student's needs, challenging them appropriately.
+You may notice that our 8th graders have a choice of two courses.
 Ultimately, as the classes increase in age, the responsibilities increase and the material may get more difficult.
-Please know that there is no wrong answer, and our staff will have plenty of one-on-one time with students, so no one is left to fall through the cracks!
+Please know that there is no wrong answer, and our staff will have plenty of time with your students, so no one is left to fall through the cracks!